RotaruDan/gleaner-realtime/README.md

 ## Analysis output

-The analysis will be provided with details on how to connect to MongoDB and ElasticSearch back-ends.
-Currently, the same information is stored on both, although we are considering *deprecating the MongoDB* back-end, as only ElasticSearch is currently used in visualizations (via Kibana).
+The analysis will include details on how to connect to the ElasticSearch back-end.
+The information obtained from the analysis is stored in ElasticSearch for its use in visualizations (via Kibana).